 We are losing control.
 Every moment is exhausting, crushing, and painful.

 Anxiety destroys your confidence, your productivity, your relationships, and your ability to enjoy life.

 That’s why we have decided to create a list with some of the best ways to relax and ease your anxious mind!

 We hope you’ll find at least some of these tips and suggestions helpful but please remember, by no means is this list exhaustive nor will every item on this list possibly feel good and right for you.

-Our body and mind need sleep in order to rest and refresh.
+Our body and mind need to sleep in order to rest and refresh.
 Sleep deprivation is one of the primary causes of anxiety.
 An average person requires eight hours of sleep every day.
-When your brain is sleep deprived, it may not be able to respond to emotional events appropriately.
+When your brain is sleep-deprived, it may not be able to respond to emotional events appropriately.
 Go to bed early and make sure that you get seven to nine hours of sleep every night to maintain a healthy mind.

 For many, short and frequent “power” naps help a lot.
 A quick nap, around 15 to 20 minutes, will often refresh and revive your body and mind.

 3. AWAKEN 10 MINUTES EARLIER AND SET THE STAGE FOR A SUCCESSFUL DAY